The Center for Public Integrity subscribes to the Code of Ethics of the Society of Professional Journalists, reprinted

 Use of Confidential Sources

-The Center generally refrains from basing stories solely on the assertions of confidential sources, except in extraordinary circumstances and after review by the Executive Editor of Public Integrity or their approved designee.
+The Center generally refrains from basing stories solely on the assertions of confidential sources, except in extraordinary circumstances and after review by the Executive Editor of the Center for Public Integrity or their approved designee.

 Identification of Victims of Sex Crimes and Minors Accused of Crimes

 Absent a compelling reason to do so or permission from the person involved, the Center will not identify the alleged victims of sex crimes or minors charged with crimes.

 Center staff wishing to engage in freelance or other outside work must obtain prior approval from the Executive Editor.

 Use of Social Media